Trump may be called to testify at ally's foreign agent trial, judge says | Politics

 Any testimony by Trump would come as the Republican businessman-turned-politician faces a number of legal issues including a federal investigation into his handling of presidential records after leaving office and a New York state trial in October of his family company on tax fraud charges.
 A lawyer and a spokesperson for Trump did not immediately respond to requests for comment.

 Barrack's lawyers in an Aug.
 26 court filing said Trump and members of his administration "cannot be ruled out as potential witnesses."
-Twelve jurors and four alternates are due to serve in the trial, which is expected to last about one month.
+Twelve jurors and four alternates are to be selected to serve in the trial, which is expected to last about one month.

 Prosecutors believe UAE officials gave Barrack input about what to say in television interviews and what Trump should say in a 2016 energy policy speech, and directed him to promote the interests of Saudi Arabia, a UAE ally.
 Barrack was charged https://www.justice.gov/opa/pr/former-advisor-presidential-candidate-among-three-defendants-charged-acting-agents-foreign last year with acting as a foreign agent, conspiracy, obstruction of justice and making false statements in an FBI interview.
 The foreign agent charge carries a maximum 10-year prison sentence.